tjhickey724/MSET/README.md

 This repository has several very useful Javascript modules

+The DLLmset module is very useful as a single user implementation of Doubly Linked Lists as it allows one initialize a DLL in one step using a (potentially very large) array, and then the execution time O(log(k)), where k is the number k of edit operations performed so far since the last garbage collection and is independent of the size of the list.
+DLLmset also has a garbage collection operation that takes time proportional to the size of the list

 # class DLLwi  -- Doubly Linked Lists with weights and indexing
 This is a class which implements a doubly linked list of Javascript objects in which you can access the nth element in time O(log(N)) where N is the size of the list .. you can also add new elements before or after any listnode in constant time.
 This is an optimally efficient algorithm, no algorithm can take less than O(log(N)) and still implement the addBefore, addAfter, and nth methods.
 It also allows you to define a family of size functions on the list elements and to use this function to find the nth element.

+Here is the complexity of the operations where node is a DLL node and k is the number of single element editing operations performed so far.
+Inserting a list of elements or deleting a range of elements takes time proportional to the number of elements inserted or deleted.

+* O(1)  dll = new DLLwi()
+* O(1)  dll.first, dll.last,  node.next(), node.prev()
+* O(1)  node.insertAfter(e), node.insertBefore(e), node.delete()
+* O(k)  node = dll.nth(m)  where k is the number of edit operations performed on the dll
+* O(k)  node.index()

 constructor
 In the simplest case we just create an empty doubly linked list with the default constructor